Science couldn't find the pain

 Scientists are looking for pain with microscopes; when you can easily find it inside your skin, using your nails.

-Only your skin is equipped with enough nerve endings and pain receptors to produce the acute pain you feel.
+Only your skin has enough nerve endings and specialized pain receptors to produce the acute pain you feel.

-The pain they produce is dull and widely spread, in comparison to the localized stinging sensation of skin pain.
+The pain they produce is dull and diffuse, unlike the sharp, localized, stinging sensation of skin pain.

 The pain is in the skin - Video